 Don’t worry if you are a beginner or don’t have much “love” for vegetables, you still have got to make this recipe.
 The marinade requires zero skill, except maybe how to read a recipe and measure properly.
 All you do is measure and shake.
 The veggies are pretty simple, no crazy cuts or insane chopping.
 You can probably find most of these veggies pre-chopped in the grocery store if you looked hard enough.
 With that being said, I think it’s important to learn the basics of cooking.
 That’s why I created Fit Wellness, a personal training program that also teaches the basics on how to cook healthy, delicious meals, even for beginners.
 There are easy to follow workout and cooking videos that will help you go from novice chef to pretty comfortable in the kitchen.

 I also offer meal plans, which are full of easy to follow recipes like this one.
 The purpose of meal planning is to help you get dinner on the table in 15-20 minutes or less.
-I don’t know anytone that would complain about having a few more minutes to themselves at night instead of slaving over the stove cooking dinner.
+I don’t know anyone that would complain about having a few more minutes to themselves at night instead of slaving over the stove cooking dinner.
 Meal planning is great for those nights when you get stuck in the office later than you expected or your kids practice ran late.
 Instead of having to figure out what’s for dinner and ordering pizza or making “diet food”, you will have healthy food waiting for you in the fridge.
-Awesome right?
-If you want a free week of healthy meal plans, you can sign up here!

 So back to this recipe.
 During meal prep I would have you chop the veggies on Sunday night, along with all the other veggies you will be eating for the week.
 You will also make pulled chicken or wash and rinse your chickpeas (vegetarian/vegan option).
 Than the night of dinner, you just have to cook the veggies, heat up your protein and quinioa and viola, dinner is ready.